urob/zmk-leader-key/README.md

 # ZMK-LEADER-KEY

 This module adds a `leader-key` behavior to ZMK.

-For now, it is a one-for-one adaptation of Nick Conway's
-[PR #1380](https://github.com/zmkfirmware/zmk/pull/1380).
+For now, it is a one-for-one adaptation of Nick Conway's [PR #1380](https://github.com/zmkfirmware/zmk/pull/1380).
 Going forward, I plan to make a couple of breaking changes such as migrating from a position-based sequence spec to a keycode-based one.
+The original PR version will continue to be available in the `legacy` branch.

 ## Usage